nghianguyent/nghianguyent/Readme.md

   <h3> 🎈 About me </h3>

-  - 🔭 I’m currently a 3rd year student at FPT University
+  - 🔭 I’m currently a final year student at FPT University
   - 🌱 My Major is **Software Engineering**
   - 👯 I’m looking to collaborate on **Web Development**
   - 💬 Contact me anytime!